AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 Timeline
 ========

-OpenColorIO is "feature complete" at SIGGRAPH 2020 (late August).
-This means that feature development concludes and a stabilization period begins during which the focus will shift to bug-fixing and refinement of features based on developer feedback and testing.

-OCIO v2 is in the VFX Reference Platform for calendar year 2021 and so the plan is to tag an official 2.0 release towards the end of the year to support this.
+OpenColorIO v2 was proposed to the community at SIGGRAPH 2017 and reached "feature complete" at SIGGRAPH 2020.
+The official 2.0.0 release was made in January 2021 after a period of stabilization and refinement.
+OCIO v2 is in the VFX Reference Platform for calendar year 2021.

 New Feature List
 ================